athornton/svgmapper/docs/file_format.md

 This specifies line style.

-#### Structure for `crinkled`
+#### Structure for `crinkled` type field

-There are four colon-separated subfields for `crinkled`:
+There are four colon-separated subfields when `crinkled` is the base type:

 * `crinkled` (literal)
 * number of interpolated points in the segment: default 10
 * "curviness" parameter: default 1.0; the larger, the higher the average deviation from a straight line.
 1.0 means, roughly, that an interpolated point can be located anywhere (randomly, independently for both `r` and `theta`) in the circle spanning the previous and next interpolated points.
-A value near 2 will make something that looks vaguely like a coastline.
+A value near 2 will yield something that looks vaguely like a coastline.
 * crinkle type (default: linear):
   * linear (made up of straight line segments)
   * quadratic (made up of quadratic splines)